shbv/azure_ml/optimize_using_hyperdrive_automl/README.md

 **What are the benefits of the parameter sampler you chose?**

 In random sampling that is used here, hyperparameter values for C & max_iter are randomly selected from the defined search space.
-It avoids user bias of choosing specific discrete hyperparameters and also is more efficient than grid search (which could have much larger search space)
+It avoids user bias of choosing specific discrete hyperparameters and also is more efficient than grid search (which could have much larger search space).
+The final model from Hyperdrive used C=0.39, max_iter=200.
 Ref: https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.hyperdrive.randomparametersampling?preserve-view=true&view=azure-ml-py

 **What are the benefits of the early stopping policy you chose?**